 Purchasing a toilet isn’t one of those major purchases in life.
 However, many models aren’t cheap.
-So, it’s important you know what you’re getting.
+So, you must know what you’re getting.
 Here are a few tips to help you through the process.

 These are three of the most common types of toilets that you’ll find:

-One important thing to consider if you’re replacing an existing toilet is its rough-in—this is the size of the drain that your toilet connects to.
-Unless you’re doing a major overhaul, you’ll want to replace the toilet with one that has the same rough-in.
-12 inches is a relatively common rough-in size.
+One important thing to consider if you’re replacing an existing toilet is its rough-in—the size of the drain your toilet connects to.
+Unless you’re doing a major overhaul, you’ll want to replace the toilet with one with the same rough-in.
+12 inches is a relatively standard rough-in size.

 Seat Selection Matters

-If you have a ton of space in your bathroom, the toilet size doesn’t really matter.
-But if you have a smaller bathroom with limited space, size is actually a factor.
-There are many different sized toilets; it’s just a matter of paying attention to the size.
+If you have a ton of space in your bathroom, the toilet size doesn’t matter.
+But if you have a smaller bathroom with limited space, size is a significant factor.

 How tall of a toilet should I get?